Rambler Rebel: 1967

+Grant Rambler Rebel

-Moreover, American Motors expanded its racing activities in 1967 by partnering with automotive performance parts company, Grant Industries, to build the Grant Rambler Rebel, a "Funny Car" racer to compete in the National Hot Rod Association (NHRA) X/S (Experimental Stock) and Super Experimental Stock classes.
+American Motors expanded its racing activities in 1967 by partnering with automotive performance parts company, Grant Industries, to build the Grant Rambler Rebel, a "Funny Car" racer to compete in the National Hot Rod Association (NHRA) X/S (Experimental Stock) and Super Experimental Stock classes.
 The relationship provided both companies with national exposure and publicity.
 The racing Rebel had an altered wheelbase 122 in with chrome moly steel tube chassis and powered by the 343 CID AMC V8 engine that was bored and stroked to 438 CID.
 The engine featured a GMC 6-71 blower and Enderle fuel injection, producing 1200 hp at up to 9000 rpm on a mixture of alcohol and nitromethane.
 In 1967, Hayden Proffitt drove the Rebel on the quarter-mile (402 m) from a standing start in 8.11 seconds at 180.85 mph.

 1968

 For the 1968 model year, the historic "Rambler" marque was dropped and the line was named AMC Rebel.
 The cars received only a modest restyle, but incorporated new safety features mandated by the U.S. National Highway Traffic Safety Administration (NHTSA), engine control systems to reduce unburned hydrocarbon and carbon monoxide emissions, and the availability of the "AMX" 315 hp 390 CID V8 engine.

 Declining sales of convertibles in general during the late 1960s saw discontinuance of this body style by AMC after only 823 were built in 1968.

 Production of Rebels continued through the 1970 model year until replaced by the similar AMC Matador for the 1971 model year.